-Most mortgage contracts contain what's called a due-on-sale or due-on-transfer clause.
-This clause states that you must get the lender's written consent before selling or transferring all or part of the ownership of the property.
-(This situation is different from when you sell your home and use the sale money to pay off the mortgage loan.
-The due-on-sale clause pertains to situations when the owner sells or transfers the home to a new owner—but doesn't repay the loan.)
+Most mortgage contracts contain what's called a "due-on-sale" or "due-on-transfer" clause.
+This clause says that you must get the lender's written consent before selling or transferring all or part of the property's ownership.
+This situation is different from when you sell your home and use the sale money to pay off the mortgage loan.
+The due-on-sale clause pertains to cases when the owner sells or transfers the home to a new owner but doesn't repay the loan.

 While due-on-sale clauses were designed to apply when the property is sold to a third party, these clauses apply to any new owner.
-So, even if the new owner of the property is a trust or business that you own, the due-on-sale clause could be triggered.
-If you don't get permission before transferring or selling the home, you'll be in default and the lender can "accelerate" the debt (require you to pay back the entire mortgage loan), unless prohibited by law.
-(In a few situations, federal law permits the borrower to transfer the property without the lender's permission.)
+So even if the property's new owner is a trust or business that you own, the due-on-sale clause could be triggered.
+If you don't get permission before transferring or selling the home, you'll be in default, and the lender can accelerate the debt and require you to pay back the entire mortgage loan unless prohibited by law.
+In a few situations, federal law permits the borrower to transfer the property without the lender's permission.

 It's usually up to the lender to decide whether to enforce a due-on-sale clause.
-In some cases, the lender might give you the opportunity to transfer the title back into your name so you can avoid acceleration.
+In some cases, the lender might allow you to transfer the title back into your name so you can avoid acceleration.

 If you don't transfer the property back, in cases where you get this opportunity, or if you're unable to repay the outstanding mortgage loan balance after acceleration, the lender can foreclose your home in the same manner as if you had fallen behind in payments.